arc-research-analytics/argc-09.06.23/README.md

 We will be using several packages for today's demonstration on open source tools in Python.

 An easy way to install all the required packages is by using a Python distribution such as Anaconda or Miniconda.
-In this demo, we will utilize a conda environment to create a contained "sandbox" that is ready to use for the included Jupyter file.
+In this demo, we will utilize a conda environment to create a contained "sandbox" that is ready to use for the included Jupyter and Python files.

 1) If you don't have a Python distribution installed locally, please download and install one first.
 2) Next, open a terminal or command prompt and navigate to the directory where you cloned this repository.